Ice hockey: Penalties

 The NHL has taken steps to speed up the game of hockey and create a game of finesse, by reducing the number of illegal hits, fights, and "clutching and grabbing" that occurred in the past.
 Rules are now more strictly enforced, resulting in more penalties, which provides more protection to the players and facilitates more goals being scored.
 The governing body for United States' amateur hockey has implemented many new rules to reduce the number of stick-on-body occurrences, as well as other detrimental and illegal facets of the game ("zero tolerance").

 In men's hockey, but not in women's, a player may use his hip or shoulder to hit another player if the player has the puck or is the last to have touched it.
 This use of the hip and shoulder is called body checking.
 Not all physical contact is legal—in particular, hits from behind, hits to the head and most types of forceful stick-on-body contact are illegal.

 A delayed penalty call occurs when an offence is committed by the team that does not have possession of the puck.
 In this circumstance the team with possession of the puck is allowed to complete the play; that is, play continues until a goal is scored, a player on the opposing team gains control of the puck, or the team in possession commits an infraction or penalty of their own.
 Because the team on which the penalty was called cannot control the puck without stopping play, it is impossible for them to score a goal.
 In these cases, the team in possession of the puck can pull the goalie for an extra attacker without fear of being scored on.
-However, it is possible for the controlling team to mishandle the puck into their own net.
+It is possible for the controlling team to mishandle the puck into their own net.
 If a delayed penalty is signalled and the team in possession scores, the penalty is still assessed to the offending player, but not served.
 In 2012, this rule was changed by the United States' National Collegiate Athletic Association (NCAA) for college level hockey.
 In college games, the penalty is still enforced even if the team in possession scores.